newsdev/ai2html/README.md

 ## Overview of how to use ai2html

 1. Create your Illustrator artwork.
 Size the artboard to the dimensions that you want the div to appear on the web page.
-2. Make sure your `Document Color Mode` is set to `RGB`.
-You can do this from the `File` menu.
+Make sure your `Document Color Mode` is set to `RGB` and that your document is saved.
-3. Make sure you have already saved your document.
-The script uses the location of the ai file to put a folder into which the exported html and image files are saved.
-4. Run the script by choosing: `File > Scripts > ai2html`
+2. Run the script by choosing: `File > Scripts > ai2html`
-5. Go to the folder containing your Illustrator file.
+3. Go to the folder containing your Illustrator file.
 Inside will be a folder called `ai2html-output`.
 Open the html files in your browser to preview your output.
+4. To edit or further customize the output, just go back to your Illustrator document, make changes to the text and artwork, or to the settings text block that is placed in the Illustrator document the first time you run the script on a file.
+Rerun the script.

 ## Controlling how your text is converted into html